Thursday, April 2, 2026

 02/04/2026:

-What would I swap if I kept it?
-I bet you're thinking of the pickups!
-Well, the intention was to have them swapped by a DiMarzio/IBZ bridge and a PAF Joe I have around for the neck position.
-But I was very surprised by these ACH pickups.
-I don't know if they work on other guitars, but this DN300 has 3 very usable positions (I never use the middle positions on my Ibanez RGs, most times I use the 1st, 4th and 5th positions).
-I play on a Zoom G3 (which IMO has only 3 good amp sims) directly to a Harley Benton pedal amp and then on a 212 cab, and it sounds lovely, clean and gain.
-They're quite sensitive, they react well to volume changes, and speaking of that I have also applied a bit of WD40 on the knobs because the tone was a little bit scratchy.
+Would I swap the pickups?
+I was very surprised by these ACH-S humbuckers.
+Maybe they don't work so well on other guitars, but this DN300 is very good!
+I play on a Zoom G3 (which IMO has only 3 or 4 good amp sims) directly to a Harley Benton pedal amp and then on a 212 cab with HH speakers and it sounds lovely, clean or gain.
+They're quite sensitive, they react well to volume changes, and very impressive sustainability.
 Overall, I wouldn't swap a thing for now; maybe the machine heads later, for some Sperzels or Gotoh.
 But not now.

 Wednesday, November 5, 2025